poems4u/poems4u/content/poems/posts/thehugpost/Thehug.md .md

 Gifts offered in mutual recognition?

 And when our plane of faith no longer covers half a geography <br>
-And becomes contented to fill a room, <br>
+But becomes contented to fill a room, <br>

 Perhaps that writer will again come to us; <br>
 While he picks at his scalp and cuticles <br>